EmnaBarezi/urban-mobility-project-team4/README.md

 The server will start at `http://127.0.0.1:5000`

+**Keep this terminal open while using the dashboard.**

 ### 6. Open the dashboard

-Open the file `front_end/index.html` directly in your web browser (double click it, or right click and choose "Open with" your browser).
+Open `front_end/index.html` in your browser.
 The dashboard will automatically connect to the API and load real data.

 ---

 ## Video Walkthrough

+[link to be added]